Mason Jar Apothecary Jar

 I store our cereal and nuts in mason jars in the kitchen because I like the old-fashioned look.

 But why not display candy in style?
 Or marbles?
-Or little collections?
+Or little collections, right?

-Then check out this DIY mason jar apothecary jar I made.
+Check out this DIY mason jar apothecary jar I made to store something in style.
 It’s such an easy project!

-You can see it here on our kitchen counter:
+You can see the apothecary jar here on our kitchen counter:

 This post includes affiliate links.